rhalmakhloog/VELO/README.md

 # VELO
- Interactive car LED lights signels
+Interactive car signals with LED lights.
+Velo Project is a collaborative project to develop the electronic components for a Go-One EVO-R Velo_mobile.